krok-o/helm-charts/README.md

 krok-database   0.1.0                   unpacked
 ```

-Initialise and build the dependencies first, then install Krok itself.
+Initialize and build the dependencies first, then install Krok itself.